ssegui/ResSysSpotify/README.md

 ## REQUIREMENTS:
 - Python >=3.5
-- GENSIM
+- gensim
-- ANACONDA
+- anaconda
-- TENSORFLOW >=1.5
+- tensorflow >=1.5
+- whoosh

 ## STEP 1: Obtaining The Data
 1. Download Spotify's official [dataset](recsys-challenge.spotify.com/dataset) and place the 'data' folder into the root folder of the project.